 Despite having a superb public transport system, Switzerland has developed a comprehensive road network that ranks among the safest in Europe.This content was published on February 26, 2019 - 16:28

-There are over five million cars on the road in Switzerland.
+There are more than 6 million motor vehicles on Swiss roads, of which 4.6 million are cars, according to the Federal Statistical OfficeExternal link.
 However, car-sharing is also popular: the MobilityExternal link car-sharing system has been more successful in Switzerland than in any other country where it operates.

 In Switzerland people drive on the right side of the road.

 HereExternal link is more information on obtaining a Swiss driving licence.

-For a list of road traffic offices by canton please visit the Association of Road Traffic OfficesExternal link in German or French.
+For a list of road traffic offices by canton, visit the Association of Road Traffic OfficesExternal link in German or French.
 Please also visit the Federal Roads OfficeExternal link for more information.
-For a list of traffic signs in Switzerland, visit this page of the Federal Roads Office in German, French or Italian.

 Vehicles must meet regulations set for safety as well as noise and exhaust emissions.